Ecdar/j-Ecdar/README.md

 # J-Ecdar

-This is a model checking engine for ECDAR (Environment for Compositional Design and Analysis of Real Time Systems) written in Java, using JNI for linking with the UDBM and UCDD library.
+This is a model checking engine for ECDAR (Environment for Compositional Design and Analysis of Real Time Systems) written in Java, using JNI for linking with the UCDD library.

 In order to run you need to compile the native module.
 See section Building JCDD.
 The resulting (jar and so/dll/dylib) files should be places in the "lib/" folder.